fliot/py3wetransfer/README.md

 ### Additional authentication parameters

-WeTransfer asks officially for a valid "domain_user_id"/"user_identifier" in their API documentation, but in practise, it perfectly works without providing it, but you can also provide it if you really want...
+WeTransfer asks officially for a valid "domain_user_id"/"user_identifier" in their API documentation, but in practise, it works perfectly without providing it.

 ```python
 from wetransfer import TransferApi